 The Orchids Hotel in Bogota is known for its restaurant.
 However, it gets booked out quite some time in advance.
 But if you are a guest you are able to have room service – which is what I did and my burger was delicious – as was the wine they brought to my room.

 In general, the service at The Orchids Hotel was outstanding.
-When the hotel learnt that I need to leave at 430am to get to the airport they insisted they would have a to-go breakfast pack ready for me.
+When the hotel learned that I needed to leave at 430am to get to the airport they insisted they would have a to-go breakfast pack ready for me.
 They could not do enough to help – and the breakfast pack was huge and very tasty.

 What to do in Bogota Colombia